dwightjack/storypug/README.md

 The `wrapper` object returned by `render` has the following properties:

-- `$root`: reference to the rendered mixin root element
+- `$root`: a reference to the rendered mixin root element
 - `$raw`: the rendered mixin HTML as a string
 - `el`: the wrapper DOM element itself
 - `html()`: function returning the rendered mixin HTML as a string